ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 	```bash
 	npx ckeditor5-package-generator <packageName>
 	```

+	More info about this in the {@link framework/guides/package-generator dedicated guide}.
 </info-box>

 The CKEditor 5 Framework consist of several [npm packages](https://npmjs.com).
 To install it you need: